-• Inventories, studies, and analyses to close identified data gaps.
+Inventories, studies, and analyses to close identified data gaps.

-These actions will be implemented watershed-wide to promote consistency and sharing of services.
-They will be funded by the Data Collection Implementation Program, described in Section 5.
+Actions will be implemented watershed-wide to promote consistency and sharing of services.
+They will be funded by the Data Collection and Monitoring Implementation Program, described in Section 5.

-Funding Level Action Priority Planning Regions Priority Resources 10-Year Measurable Output Lead Partner Groundwater Quality Sediment Unstable Channels Public Flooding Private Flooding Altered Hydrology Stormwater Mgmt Ditch System Instability Ditch System Inadequacy Soil Health 1 1.
+Funding Level Action Priority Planning Regions Priority Resources 10-Year Measurable Output Lead Partner Groundwater Quality Sediment Unstable Channels Public Flooding Private Flooding Altered Hydrology Stormwater Mgmt Ditch System Instability Ditch System Inadequacy Soil Health Bacteria Nutrient Loading 2021-2022 2023-2024 2025-2026 2027-2028 2029-2030 10-Year Cost 1 1.
 Continue to inventory and assess river and stream channel banks within the plan area to further determine targeted channels for stabilization practices.
-All All 1 Watershed Inventory BdSWD SWCDs, Counties; DNR 0 • 0 1 2.
+All All 1 Watershed Inventory BdSWD SWCDs, Counties; DNR 0 • 0 0 \$35,000 1 2.
 Continue to inventory and classify unstable and inadequate portions of the public ditch system and prioritize ditch maintenance.
-All All 1 Watershed Inventory BdSWD SWCDs, Counties • • 1 3.
-Identify and prioritize communities, farmsteads, and private infrastructure within the plan area to determine existing levels of flood risk.
-All Herman, Dumont, Campbell 1 Watershed Inventory BdSWD SWCDs, Counties • • 1 4.
-Hold annual meeting with road authorities to define which roads are high priority based on risk of overtopping.
-All All 1 Annual Meeting BdSWD, Counties Road Authorities • • 1 5.
+All All 1 Watershed Inventory BdSWD SWCDs, Counties • • \$40,000 1 Identify and prioritize communities, farmsteads, and private infrastructure within the plan area to determine existing levels of flood risk.
+All Herman, Dumont, Campbell 1 Watershed Inventory BdSWD SWCDs, Counties • • \$25,000 1 Hold annual meeting with road authorities to define which roads are high priority based on risk of overtopping.
+All All 1 Annual Meeting BdSWD, Counties Road Authorities • • \$5,000 1 5.
 Coordinate with FEMA to obtain and update floodplain maps for entirety of watersheds.
-All All FEMA Flood Maps FEMA Counties • • 1 6.
+All All FEMA Flood Maps FEMA Counties • • In-kind time 1 6.
 Establish a multipurpose drainage management plan to identify in-line opportunities and other large capital projects, their impact to drainage capacity, and their estimated hydrologic and environmental effects.
-All All 1 plan BdSWD SWCD 0 0 0 • 0 0 1 7.
+All All 1 plan BdSWD SWCD 0 0 0 • 0 0 0 \$100,000 1 7.
 Develop a LGU coordination system for emergency situations such as flooding (during an event and debris cleanup coordination) and WWTF release (partial treatment, and bypasses) to public works managers within the watershed.
-All All 1 Management & Coordination System Counties, EM Managers Cities 0 0 1 8.
+All All 1 Management & Coordination System Counties, EM Managers Cities 0 0 0 0 \$10,000 1 8.
 Annually coordinate with MPCA staff in monitoring throughout the watershed and provide feedback regarding the implementation of WRAPS and 1W1P plans.
-All All Annual coordination MPCA MDNR; SWCD; BdSWD 0 1 9.
+All All Annual coordination МРСА MDNR; SWCD; BdSWD 0 0 0 In-kind time 1 9.
 Support local water quality monitoring efforts through outreach events and recording all data in STORET.
-All All Annual outreach event and STORET data MPCA DNR; BdSWD; COLA; SWCD 0 0 lutrient Loading acteria 0 \$35,000 \$40,000 \$25,000 \$5,000 In-kind time 0 \$100,000 0 0 \$10,000 0 0 In-kind time 0 0 In-kind time
+All All Annual outreach event and STORET data MPCA DNR; BdSWD; COLA; SWCD 0 0 0 0 In-kind time